Prithwish-Hati/social-links-profile/README.md

 #### Dangling Element Selectors

 - Applied styles to specific elements, such as `.avatar`, instead of using element selectors for more targeted styling.

-These additions showcase your proficiency in utilizing CSS custom variables, styling states, responsive design, and other advanced styling techniques.

 ### Useful resources